snac-cooperative/technical-docs/Specifications/Schema SQL.md

 every record from every table.

 3) An update to part of a constellation might update a single table.
 That update will have a new version number.
 This saves data copying and redundancy.
+Every update includes inserting a new record into version_history with the existing main_id, but a new version_history.id which is the version number.

 4) Due to (3), actual SQL to select a given record is based on selecting that record's version <= the current version in table version_history.

+5) Table version_history is the core or root of the constellation.
+The constellation is related to version_history.main_id.
+Related tables include table nrd, which is special, but is not the root table.

 The following SQL illustrates the some relationships between version_history and a typical table such as "name" for a simplified scenario of a single version for a given fictional constellation id 1234.